-Rigidity and toughness, combined with a mirror-like polish, are desired traits when it comes to refinishing fine furniture.
-Layer upon layer of stain and varnish must be carefully applied to create just such a desired result.
+Rigidity and toughness, combined with a mirror-like polish, are highly desired results when it comes to refinishing fine furniture.
+Layer upon layer of stain and varnish must be carefully applied to create just such a refined product.

-While this may be the result one might hope for when dealing with elegant furniture, it is much less constructive and productive when it comes to the human mind.
+Although, while perhaps desirable when dealing with elegant furniture, it is much less constructive and productive when it comes to our human minds.

-Since birth, perpetually and quite unconsciously, our brains have been fed a slew of sensory input.
-Our minds analyze and assign meaning to each and every sensory input which, like the furniture veneer, create layer upon layer of notions, biases, and beliefs.
+Since birth our brains have been perpetually and quite unconsciously fed a slew of sensory input.
+Our minds analyze and assign meaning to each which, like that furniture veneer, creates layer upon layer of notions, biases, and beliefs.

-Most of us accept what we believe to be true because our old beliefs continually validate our experience of the world through a process known as Confirmation Bias.
+Most of us accept what we believe to be true simply because our old beliefs are continually validated through a process known as Confirmation Bias.

-Confirmation bias also called confirmatory bias or myside bias, is the tendency to search for, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses.
+Confirmation bias also known as “confirmatory bias” or “myside bias,” is the tendency to search for, interpret, favor, and recall information in a way that confirms our preexisting beliefs or hypotheses.

-The subconscious mind makes no distinction as to whether or not our reasonings or deductions are based on a solid foundation of logic.
-Like a computer hard drive, it’s primary function is simply to store the information we input to it regardless of its truth or validity.
+The subconscious mind makes no distinction as to whether or not our reasoning and resulting deduction is based on solid logic.
+Like a computer hard drive, it simply stores the input we feed it regardless of truth or validity.

-Thus, if we have previously made an incorrect analysis of some inputted data then any future input data, filtered through this faulty analysis, will, in turn, be distorted and misrepresented.
-Basically, a falsehood will perpetuate another falsehood.
+Therefore, if we have previously made an incorrect analysis any future input data, filtered through this faulty analysis, will be distorted and misrepresented.
+In essence, one falsehood will perpetuate another.

-Much as it is with broken computer code.
-Regardless of the variables, if the computer code is flawed so too will the output be erroneous.
+As with a computer, if the code is flawed so too will the resulting output be erroneous.

-Lacking any meaningful checks and balances, most of us remain woefully ignorant of this fact.
+Lacking any meaningful checks and balances, most of us remain woefully ignorant of this detrimental process.

-The moral of the story being, “Don’t believe everything you think.”
+The moral of the story; “Don’t believe everything you think.”

-If I saw an overweight person eating at the mall, I felt appalled, If I noticed that a person was poorly dressed I immediately questioned his work ethic and self-worth.
+If I noticed an overweight person eating at the mall, I instantly felt appalled and disgusted.
+Seeing a poorly dressed person on the street would immediately have me questioning their work ethic or personal hygiene.

-I knew nothing of these people’s particular circumstances or why they were the way they were.
-What I did know was that I felt ashamed and embarrassed for so quickly reverting to these cliche stereotypes.
+I knew nothing of these people’s individual circumstances or as to why they were the way they were.
+What I did know was that I felt ashamed and embarrassed for so quickly reverting to these negative stereotypes.

 “Nothing can harm you as much as your own thoughts unguarded.”~Buddha

 Pushing Our Boundaries

-I realized then that if I ever truly wanted to feel at peace with others, I first had to find peace within myself.
+I soon concluded that in order to feel at peace with others, I first had to find peace within myself.

-This required a reanalysis of my every thought, belief, and assumption.
+This required a re-evaluation of my every thought, belief, and assumption.

-This required a wholesale mental review of not only my personal relationships but indeed my professional ones as well.
+A wholesale mental review of not only my personal relationships but my professional ones as well.

-For many of us, an external conflict in the workplace or with an extended family member results in a stressful inner conflict.
-That argumentative boss or unyielding relative can cause excessive mental anxiety that quickly transmutes into physical illness or even disease.
+For many, an external conflict at the workplace or in our personal lives results in a stressful inner conflict.
+That argumentative boss or unyielding relative creates excessive anxiety that can quickly transmute into mental illness or physical disease.

-Still, others develop harmful habits such as alcohol or drugs in an effort to better cope with certain people and circumstances.
-This self- destructive behavior only serves to exacerbate troubling situations compounding mental or physical ill health.
+Others develop destructive habits invoking alcohol or drugs in an effort to better cope with certain people and/or circumstances.
+This harmful behavior only serves to exacerbate an already troubling situation.

-Learning to acknowledge and understand our thoughts is the first step in empowering our minds.
-Doing so allows us to better distinguish between those furthering our goals and those holding us back.
+Learning to acknowledge and diagnose our thought process is the great first step in empowering our minds.
+Doing so allows us to better distinguish between thoughts that further our goals and beliefs that are holding us back.

 You Are Not Your Thoughts

-Too often we think of our thoughts as being somehow real, concrete and tangible when in fact they are self-created illusions of our own minds.
-The only reality they possess is the reality that we ourselves assign to them.
+Too often we think of our thoughts as being somewhat real, concrete and tangible when in fact they are self-created delusions of our own mind.
+The only reality they possess is the reality that we ourselves assign them.

-By adopting one or two self-awareness practices not only will you significantly reduce your stress levels, but your sense of peace, calm and groundedness will increase dramatically.
+By adopting one or two self-awareness peace practices, not only will you significantly reduce your stress levels, but your sense of calm, control, and groundedness will increase dramatically.

-At the outset, you should fully expect these new methodologies to be challenging and difficult to practice consistency.
-After all, you have spent an entire lifetime consciously and unconsciously training your brain to automatically react with set biases to any given stimuli.
+At the outset, you should fully expect these new practices to be challenging to instill on a consistent basis.
+After all, you have spent an entire lifetime unconsciously training your brain to react instinctively to any given stimuli.

-This steady hardwiring of our brains has resulted in reactive rather than proactive responses.
-Like Pavlov’s Dogs, we have unwittingly disciplined ourselves to answer the bell without any conscious thought at all.
+Like Pavlov’s Dogs, we have unwittingly disciplined ourselves to answer to the bell without any given conscious thought.

 The lights are on be we aren’t present.

-Having relinquished our thought responses to the subconscious minds we have become blinded.
-Totally unaware as to what is initiating our every thought and action.
-Left in the unenviable position of being mastered by our minds rather than being the mastering our minds.
+Having relinquished our thought responses to the subconscious mind we are meander through life blinded.
+Oblivious to the driving force behind our every thought, action and deed.
+Left in the unenviable position of being mastered by our minds rather than being the master of our minds.

-“The mind is a wonderful servant, but a terrible master.”
+“The mind is a wonderful servant, but a terrible master.”~Robin Sharma

-Incorporating your own Daily Peace Practice into your daily routine you’ll learn to direct your thoughts rather than having your thoughts direct you.
-As you increasingly feel more at peace with yourself, you will inevitably become more at peace with others.
+Incorporating a Daily Peace Practice teaches the discipline of directing our thoughts rather than having your thoughts direct us.
+Feeling more at peace with yourself will inevitably enable you to be more at peace with others.

-Your light will encourage others to come out of their own darkness.
+Your light will in turn encourage and prompt others to come out of their darkness.